fredhope2000/messagescorpus/README.md

 ## Messages Corpus Scripts

+`messagescorpus` reads and parses Messages logs on macOS to create a searchable dataset of your Messages history.

 The original version of the Messages Corpus involved running a bash script and then an R script (see "R" folder).
 I have since ported everything to a single Python script.
 The bash and R script shouldn't be used, but they are included here for historical reasons.

 ### Setup